AllProAi/TV-App/README.md

 1. **TV App Setup**:
    - Launch the TV app in a browser or on the Senza platform
+   - The app will connect to the backend and create a session
-   - A session will be created and a QR code displayed
+   - A QR code will be displayed for mobile pairing
+   - You can select a video from the provided samples or enter a custom URL

 2. **Mobile Companion Setup**:
    - Open the mobile app in a browser or install the PWA
-   - Scan the QR code displayed on the TV
+   - Scan the QR code displayed on the TV using your phone's camera
-   - Your devices are now paired
+   - Your devices are now paired and ready to communicate

 3. **Using Remote Control**:
-   - Use the d-pad to navigate TV interface
+   - The Remote tab provides a D-pad for navigating the TV interface
-   - Media controls for play/pause, rewind, forward
+   - Media controls allow play/pause, rewind, and fast forward
-   - Volume controls for audio adjustment
+   - Volume controls adjust audio level or mute the sound
+   - Additional buttons provide functions like back, home, and settings

 4. **Voice Commands**:
-   - Tab to the Voice section in the mobile app
+   - Navigate to the Voice tab in the mobile app
-   - Tap the microphone icon and speak your command
+   - Press and hold the microphone button while speaking your command
+   - Release the button to process the command
+   - Examples:
+     - "Play the video"
+     - "Pause"
-   - Examples: "Play", "Pause", "Jump forward 30 seconds"
+     - "Skip forward 30 seconds"
+     - "Volume up"
+     - "Turn on subtitles"

 5. **Content Q&A**:
-   - Tab to the Chat section in the mobile app
+   - Go to the Chat tab in the mobile app
-   - Type questions about the content you're watching
+   - Type questions about what you're watching
-   - The AI will respond with context-aware answers
+   - The AI will analyze the content and provide relevant answers
+   - You can tap on timestamps in the responses to jump to specific moments
+   - Example questions:
+     - "Who is that character?"
+     - "What just happened?"
+     - "Why did they do that?"
+     - "Explain the plot so far"

-## Architecture
+## Technical Implementation

-### Backend
+### Backend Architecture

-- Node.js with Express
+- **Node.js with Express**: Provides the API endpoints and manages WebSocket connections
-- Socket.io for real-time communication
+- **Socket.io**: Enables real-time bidirectional communication between the TV app, mobile app, and server
+- **OpenAI Integration**:
-- OpenAI API integration for Whisper and GPT
+  - Whisper API for real-time speech-to-text and subtitle generation
+  - GPT-4 for natural language understanding and content question answering
+- **Session Management**: Tracks connections between TV and mobile devices

-### TV App
+### TV App Implementation

-- Vanilla JavaScript
-- Senza SDK integration
+- **Vanilla JavaScript**: Lightweight implementation for optimal performance on TV platforms
+- **ShakaPlayer**: Advanced media player for streaming video content
+- **Component Architecture**: Modular design with specialized components:
-- ShakaPlayer for video playback
+  - `VideoPlayer`: Handles video playback and media controls
+  - `SubtitleManager`: Processes and displays real-time subtitles
+  - `RemoteNavigation`: Manages focus-based navigation for remote control
+  - `ConnectionManager`: Handles WebSocket connections with backend
+  - `AIAssistant`: Displays AI responses and content information

-### Mobile App
+### Mobile App Implementation

-- Progressive Web App (PWA)
+- **Progressive Web App**: Cross-platform compatibility with native-like features
+- **Responsive Design**: Works seamlessly on various mobile devices and orientations
-- WebRTC for voice capture
+- **WebRTC**: Captures voice input for command processing
+- **Socket.io Client**: Communicates with the backend in real-time
+- **Component Architecture**:
+  - `QRCodeScanner`: Scans TV pairing code
+  - `RemoteControl`: D-pad and media button interface
+  - `VoiceRecorder`: Voice command recording and processing
+  - `ChatInterface`: Text-based interaction with AI
+  - `ConnectionManager`: Robust WebSocket connection handling with auto-reconnect

+## Deploying to Production

+For a production deployment, follow these steps:

+1. **Backend Deployment**:
+   - Deploy to a Node.js hosting environment (AWS, Heroku, DigitalOcean, etc.)
+   - Set environment variables for `PORT`, `NODE_ENV=production`, and `OPENAI_API_KEY`
+   - Configure a production database for session storage (optional)

+2. **TV App Deployment**:
+   - Build the app with the correct backend URL: `BACKEND_URL=https://your-backend-url pnpm run build`
+   - Deploy the contents of the `tv-app/dist` directory to a static web server or CDN
+   - For Senza platform deployment, follow their specific deployment guidelines

+3. **Mobile App Deployment**:
-- Socket.io for communication with backend
+   - Build the app with the correct backend URL: `BACKEND_URL=https://your-backend-url pnpm run build`
+   - Deploy the contents of the `mobile-app/dist` directory to a static web server or CDN
+   - Configure your server to support HTTPS (required for PWA and WebRTC features)
+   - Set appropriate cache headers for service worker support

 ## Development Rules